 District 13 - Norma L. Gonsalves

-Mrs. Gonsalves serves as the Presiding Officer of the Legislature, as well as the Chair of the Rules Committee and Vice Chair for the Budget Review Committee.
+Since 2012, Mrs. Gonsalves has served as the Presiding Officer of the Legislature, the Chair of the Rules Committee and the Vice Chair for the Budget Review Committee.

 Mrs. Gonsalves received her Bachelor of Arts degree in History from St. Joseph’s College for Women and received her Master of Arts degree from Hunter College and Brooklyn College.
 Mrs. Gonsalves was an educator for 25 years in the New York City School System.